 - Tsolikouri – white from Imereti.
 Sometimes acidic with hints of honey.

-The most popular wine region is Khkheti in east Georgia.
+The most popular wine region is Kakheti in east Georgia.
 But Wine is produced all over the country.

-We took a full day tour from Kutaisi with local guide Zura, who you can contact directly on his facebook page.
+We took a full day tour from Kutaisi with local guide Zurab, who you can contact directly on his facebook page.
 Our custom tour visited popular wineries in the Bagdati region of Imereti.